-6.3 When you collect personal data from the person it is about, you must provide privacy information at the time you collect it unless they already have it.

-6.4 When you obtain personal data from a source other than the person it is about, even if it is a publicly accessible source, you must provide that person with privacy information within a reasonable period.
+- 6.3 When you collect personal data from the person it is about, you must provide privacy information at the time you collect it unless they already have it or an exemption applies. - 6.4 When you obtain personal data from a source other than the person it is about, even if it is a publicly accessible source, you must provide that person with privacy information within a reasonable period unless an exemption applies.
 It should not be later than one month.
-If you are contacting the person the data is about, or plan to disclose or publish the data, you must provide privacy information when you make contact or disclose the data at the latest.

-6.5 When you obtain personal data from a source other than the person it is about, you do not need to provide privacy information if:

-- the person already has the information; - providing the information would be impossible; - providing the information would involve a disproportionate effort; - providing the information would make it impossible or seriously impair your ability to achieve your objectives; - you are required by law to obtain or disclose the personal data; or - you are subject to an obligation of professional secrecy regulated by law that covers the personal data.
+If you are contacting the person the data is about, or plan to disclose or publish the data, you must provide privacy information when you make contact or disclose the data at the latest, unless an exemption applies. - 6.5 When you obtain personal data from a source other than the person it is about, you do not need to provide privacy information if: - the person already has the information; - providing the information would be impossible; - providing the information would involve a disproportionate effort; - providing the information would make it impossible or seriously impair your ability to achieve your objectives; - you are required by law to obtain or disclose the personal data; or - you are subject to an obligation of professional secrecy regulated by law that covers the personal data; - An exemption, such as the Journalism Exemption, applies-